Rhine: Untersee

 Like in the Obersee, the flow the Rhine can be traced in the Untersee.
 Here, too, the river water is hardly mixed with the lake water.
 The northern parts of the Untersee (Lake Zell and Gnadensee) remain virtually unaffected by the flow.
-The river traverses the southern, which, in isolation, is sometimes called Rhinesee ("Lake Rhine").
+The river traverses the southern, which, in isolation, is sometimes called Rhinesee (lit.
+'Lake Rhine').
+The Schweizerische Schifffahrtsgesellschaft Untersee und Rhein (URh) offers regular boat trips on Untersee.

-The Radolfzeller Aach adds large amounts of water from the Danube system to the Untersee.
+Besides the Seerhein, the Radolfzeller Aach is the main tributary of Untersee.
+It adds large amounts of water from the Danube system to the Untersee via the Danube Sinkhole.

 Reichenau Island was formed at the same time as the Seerhein, when the water level fell to its current level.

 Lake Untersee is part of the border between Switzerland and Germany, with Germany on the north bank and Switzerland on the south, except both sides are Swiss in Stein am Rhein, where the High Rhine flows out of the lake.